hevans90/smol-app/README.md

 ---

-After you are setup, simply run `pnpm run dev` to start your dev server!
+After you are setup, simply run `ntl dev` to start your dev server!